Verwitterte Melodie (Weatherbeaten Melody) is a 1942 animated short film made in Nazi Germany by Hans Fischerkoesen.

 - Ambiguously Gay: Two ladybugs are a couple.

-- Anthropomorphic Animals: All of them, including the cheerful bee with a humanoid face.
+- Animal Anthropomorphism Tropes: All of them, including the cheerful bee with a humanoid face.

 - The End: The groove in the record that the bee is playing starts unspooling and forms "Ende".

-- Getting Crap Past the Radar: This cartoon is regarded as containing a subtle anti-Nazi message.
+- Getting Crap Past the Radar: This short, is regarded as containing a subtle anti-Nazi message.

 - First, there's the record, a jazz tune.
 The Nazis, famously, hated jazz.